-Guide to Sapa, Vietnam
+Complete Guide to Trekking in Sapa, Vietnam

-The Town of Sapa
+Things to do in the Town of Sapa

 As tourism in the area has increased, so has the infrastructure in the town of Sapa.
 It is now filled with hotels, shops, restaurants, and bars.
-It can be difficult to walk around the town as sidewalks are few and far between but it’s likely that will change in the coming years.
+It can be difficult to walk around the town as sidewalks are few and far between.
+But, it’s likely that will change in the coming years.

 Sapa town is lively but it is also incredibly touristy.
 It is filled with backpackers who are being followed by Hmong ladies dressed in traditional attire, trying to get them to purchase their handmade woven treasures.
-If you are looking for a more tranquil, authentic experience you may want to stay in one of the nearby villages like Lao Chai or Ta Van.
+If you are looking for a more tranquil, authentic experience, you may want to stay in one of the nearby villages like Lao Chai or Ta Van.

 Hồ Sa Pa Lake

 Most foreigners come to Sapa for the sole purpose of trekking.
 But there are a few things you can do if you have extra time in the town.
 The first (and free) activity is to have a stroll around Hồ Sa Pa Lake around sunset for beautiful mountain views.
-It’s also a bustling area in the evenings and a great place to people watch.
+It’s also a bustling area in the evenings and a great place to people-watch.

 Shopping in Sapa Market

-There is no lack of shopping in Sapa and you will be constantly bombarded by local’s on the street showing you their wares.
-For the best selection and prices you should head to the New Sapa Market (“Cho Sa Pa”) located ~1/2 mile east of Hồ Sa Pa Lake.
-On the second floor you’ll find rows of women selling both new and second-hand textiles from the local communities.
+There is no lack of shopping in Sapa and you will be constantly bombarded by locals on the street showing you their wares.
+For the best selection and prices, you should head to the New Sapa Market (“Cho Sa Pa”) located ~1/2 mile east of Hồ Sa Pa Lake.
+On the second floor, you’ll find rows of women selling both new and second-hand textiles from the local communities.